gwu-libraries/libsite-hours/README.md

 Libsite-Hours
 =============

 Drupal 7 Module for Library hours of operation (or any academic organization).
+Place the library_hours folder in your `sites/all/modules` directory.

 Hours Week: displays hours for all of our library units with public hours in a "today forward" format (today + 6 days) including a version for the header.